WebGoat/WebGoat/README.txt

 and select the webgoat directory as the "root directory."
 A webgoat should appear in the Projects section of your dialogue window.

 Don't forget to declare a classpath variable named M2_REPO, pointing to ~/.m2/repository, otherwise many links to existing jars will be broken.
+This folder is located in your username root folder, the same folder where "my documents" and "my pictures" are located.
 You can declare new variables in Eclipse in Windows -> Preferences... and selecting Java -> Build Path -> Classpath Variables